 Most putative species within the Scabrosoid clade represent well-defined and highly supported lineages.
 Two conflicting relationships include close relationship of P. scabrosa 1 with P. neopolydactyla 4 and P. scabrosa 2 in the RPB1 phylogeny (highly supported), whereas LSU and IGS3 strongly support the affiliation of P. scabrosa 1 with P. scabrosa 4.
 Similarly, P. scabrosa 3 represents the first split in a clade containing P. neopolydactyla 5 and other species from the scabrosa group based on the ITS and IGS3 phylogenies, while EFT2.1 placed P. neopolydactyla 5 as the early diverged lineage in this clade.

 A few cases of conflicting relationships among single locus topologies occurred in the Dolichorhizoid clade.
-For example, P. sp7a and P. sp7b in the scabrosella group are sister based on RPB1 and IGS3 phylogenies whereas close relationship between P. sp.
+For example, P. sp.
+7a and P. sp.
+7b in the scabrosella group are sister based on RPB1 and IGS3 phylogenies whereas close relationship between P. sp.
 7a and P. scabrosella was revealed by ß-tubulin.
-The IGS1 and IGS3 grouped the south-american species together with the hymenina group, each of them ß-tubulin, IGS3 and IGS16.
+The IGS1 and IGS3 grouped the south-american species together with the hymenina group, and each of them are strongly supported clades in the ß-tubulin, IGS3 and IGS16 phylogenies.
 Overall phylogenetic relationships among the putative species in the Dolichorhizoid clade received a low support is the single locus phylogenies.

 The most robust phylogenies for this clade were obtained based with the